FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

-Review Week! {#reviewweek}
+Review Week!
 ------------

-### A week where we get a break from Fullstack, take some review assessments, and get the opportunity to revitalize for the intense project phase ahead of us. {#aweekwherewegetabreakfromfullstacktakesomereviewassessmentsandgettheopportunitytorevitalizefortheintenseprojectphaseaheadofus.}
+### A week where we get a break from Fullstack, take some review assessments, and get the opportunity to revitalize for the intense project phase ahead of us.

 > Monday through Wednesday